nov-solutions/sol-web/README.md

 ### Local Development

 You'll need Minikube installed for the project to work.
+You'll need to start minikube with `minikube start`.

 0. If you haven't yet, run `make init-secrets`